Colney: Amenities

-Greenacres Memorial Park is located within the village which is a facility for natural burials, scaterring of ashes and a Memorial Hall for the celebration for wakes and wedding receptions.
+Greenacres Memorial Park is located within the village which is a facility for natural burials, scattering of ashes and a Memorial Hall for the celebration for wakes and wedding receptions.
+The funeral of TV presenter Caroline Flack took place there in 2020.

 The John Innes Centre and Quadram Institute, both parts of the Norfolk and Norwich University Hospital are located within the village.

 Norwich City's Lotus Training Ground is located in Colney.